-The best way to boost signal in a warehouse is by utilizing existing strong outdoor signal and amplifying it within the building.
-Passive distributed antenna systems (DAS) have proven to be the best and most reliable way to do this.
-With proper installation, these cellular signal amplifiers can bring that strong outdoor signal inside a warehouse.
+The best way to enhance signal in a warehouse is by utilizing existing strong outdoor signals and amplifying them within the building.
+Passive distributed antenna systems (DAS) or cell phone signal repeaters for warehouses have proven to be the best and most reliable way to do this.
+With proper installation, these cellular repeater systems can bring the outdoor signal inside a warehouse.

 A thorough site survey is the foundation for deploying a successful cell signal amplification system within a warehouse, or any structure for that matter.
 This process assesses where signal is strongest and weakest — from the roof to the interior — to help determine the optimal placement of donor antennas and indoor antennas.
 The donor antenna is housed outdoors and is used to capture outdoor signal that will be amplified within the building by the indoor antennas.
 A site survey will also tell the installer how much cable and other materials will be needed for the project.

 While many building owners and managers rely on signal bars displayed on their phone, or use the field test mode on their smartphone as a measure of signal strength, a signal meter provides a much more accurate assessment.
-This device allows you to read the signal level for all frequency ranges and bands to ensure you are boosting a signal that will work for everyone, regardless of their service provider.
-A carrier-agnostic signal is an absolute necessity in an age where everyone living or working in the building relies on a different carrier network.
+This device allows you to read the signal level for all frequency ranges and bands to ensure you are amplifying a signal that will work for everyone, regardless of their service provider.
+A carrier-agnostic signal proves useful in an age where everyone living or working in the building relies on a different carrier network.

 The site survey also includes looking at the warehouse floor plan and identifying potential obstacles before the installation begins.
 The floor plan will also help inform the number of antennas needed and where they should be placed for optimal performance.

-The site survey will guide the system design and increase the chances of the most effective results from a cellular signal boosting solution within a warehouse space.
+The site survey will guide the system design and increase the chances of the most effective results from a cellular signal repeater solution within a warehouse space.